-The Township's investment in STAR Ohio is valued at STAR Ohio's share price, which is the price the investment could be sold for on December 31, 2012.
+Investments in STAR Ohio are valued at STAR Ohio's share price, which is the price the investment could be sold for on December 31.

 D. Fund Accounting

 The Township uses fund accounting to segregate cash and investments that are restricted as to use.
 The Township classifies its funds into the following types: